kabirkhan/recon/docs/tutorial/2_ner_stats.md

 The `stats.get_ner_stats` function expects a `List[Example]` as it's input parameter and will return a serializable response with info about your data.
 Let's see how this works on the provided example data.

+!!! tip
-If you don't already have the example data, download it now: f
+    If you don't already have the example data or a dataset of your own, you can download it now.
+Open a terminal and run the `download` command.
-!!! error
-    Fix this, add CLI for example data download
+    ```console
+    $ recon download examples ./data
+    ```

 ## Example